mikeyg42/Tools_histology_images/README.md

 <p>Welcome to my repo!
 This page contains a bit MATLAB code I've written over the course of the past few years to assist me in various image processing tasks encountered as a research scientist studying molecular biology (the past 6 years of my career has been devoted to understanding the neurovasculature, both in development and pathology).<p>

 <p>These tools are all made with the intention of using whole-slide images (WSI) as input.
 WSI is amaing and is the impetus for a revolution in pathology.
 That being said, theres no reason why non-WSI images would inherently not work.
 Given that the main limitation in WSI workflows is nearly alwas the massive file size of gigapixel images, smaller, "regular" sized images may actually see lightning speeds.
 However, it might be problematic with tiny images until some dimensions of other objects/size thresholds adjusted accordinly.
 I alsotake advantage of some aspects of WSI histology common attributes to facilitate various tasks, such as the sample generally containing one or a few blobs at most, and each blob generally sporting a white background that extends uninterrupted around its entirety.
 Without that, some functionality may be lost.<p>

-<p> Note, this is a living repository, and so I cannot promise that everything works flawlessly (particularly if your images are substantially different from what I have been using for testing), nor can I promise that the code won't be rewritten if you return back here at some later date!
-But, I've done what I can to make these scripts maximally robust and adaptable.
-Feel free to reach out to me un the event something does not make sense, bugs are encountered, or there is room for improvement. <p>

 </details>